Individual Development Account (IDA)

 Assets IDA Accounts

 Thank you for inquiring about the Assets IDA!
-Please note: as of June 2018, our Assets IDA program is full.
-We are still accepting applications to be placed on our waiting list.
+Please note: our Assets IDA program is currently full.
+We are still accepting applications to be placed on our waiting list via the "Request Info" button above.
 Should a slot open, we will contact applicants on a first-come, first-served basis.

 This program is open to people in Tompkins and the adjacent counties.
 Participants can save up to $1,000 (maximum of $125 per month) for a match of 2:1.
 Up to $1,000 of savings are matched with $2,000 for a total of $3,000 to go towards the asset goal of homeownership, business start-up and expansion, or post-secondary education for yourself or a dependent.